Mikey Nicholls

 Michael Nicholls (born 20 August 1985), better known by his ring name Mikey Nicholls, (Note: When wrestling for New Japan Pro-Wrestling, his ring name is written in katakana as マイキー・ニコルス (Maikī Nikorusu).) is an Australian professional wrestler.
-He works for New Japan Pro-Wrestling, where he is a member of The Mighty Don't Kneel (TMDK).
+He works as a freelancer, predominantly for Ring of Honor (ROH) and is a member of The Mighty Don't Kneel (TMDK).

 He is best known for his work in Pro Wrestling Noah, where, with Shane Haste, he is a former two-time GHC Tag Team Champion.
-In NJPW, he is a one-time IWGP Tag Team Champion and a two-time Strong Openweight Tag Team Champion with Haste.
+In New Japan Pro-Wrestling (NJPW), he is a one-time IWGP Tag Team Champion and a two-time Strong Openweight Tag Team Champion with Haste.
 He has also wrestled in the United States for WWE in their promotion NXT (as Nick Miller), Pro Wrestling Guerrilla (PWG) and Ring of Honor (ROH).

 Professional wrestling career

 Early career (2001–2011)

 Nicholls started training in Perth at the Dynamite Factory, the wrestling school of Explosive Pro Wrestling.
 He moved to California and started working for promotions in the United States, such as Pro Wrestling Guerrilla (PWG), NWA Pro, and World League Wrestling.

 Nicholls has trained at the New Japan Pro-Wrestling's L.A.
 Dojo, based in Los Angeles.
 He wrestled for NJPW in Tokyo in 2006.
 Also in 2006, Nicholls unsuccessfully challenged for the NWA British Commonwealth Heavyweight Championship.

 In June 2007, after NWA split with TNA, Nicholls was involved in the Reclaiming the Glory tournament to crown a new NWA Heavyweight Champion, but was defeated in the tournament by Fergal Devitt.
 In September 2007, Nicholls defeated champion Karl Anderson and Ryan Taylor in a 30-minute Iron Man match for the Empire Wrestling Federation American Championship.
 In 2009, Nicholls wrestled for Ring of Honor.